COVID-19 and the Elderly – How to Keep Your Loved Ones Safe

 If you or a loved one finds that a facility is not taking steps to protect residents from COVID-19 or other infectious diseases, alert a doctor, nurse, healthcare professional, or North Carolina’s long-term care ombudsman.

-Neglecting to take recommended action to protect residents could be viewed as negligent behavior, and at the DeMayo Law Offices, we take cases of negligence very seriously, by holding those accountable and fighting for the victim’s rights.
+Neglecting to take recommended action to protect residents could be viewed as negligent behavior, and at DeMayo Law Offices, we take cases of negligence very seriously by holding those accountable and fighting for the victim’s rights.

-If you or someone you care about has suffered abuse or neglect at a nursing home, assisting living facility, or other long-term care center, contact us immediately for a free case evaluation at 704-333-1000 or 877 333-1000 or click here.
+If you or someone you care about has suffered abuse or neglect at a nursing home, assisting living facility, or other long-term care center, contact us immediately for a free case evaluation at (877) 333-1000.